 *The statement that 70% of all FDA-registered menstrual cups and discs are “private label” is my own rough estimate.
 I went through all 100+ registered listings and the “brands” listed beneath the manufacturer’s registration to reach this number.
 Many brands have duplicate listings, these were not included in the total.
 Of 196 menstrual cup and disc models, 136 listings and sub-listings are private label models sold under various names.
 Manufacturers such as Xi’an Furuize Biotechnology and Casco Bay Molding make up the vast majority of the private-label cup and disc models sold in the US.
 Learn more about the practice of private labeling menstrual cups.

 This data was sourced in October 2022 and is accurate as of that timeframe.
+The most recenet update was made on September 25, 2023.
 To look up the status of any menstrual cup or disc you can use the linked eFDA Database or Heath Products Canada Database.